 1. Understanding different Personas

 In this case, you’d also be better suited by dividing your employees based on their field of work as well.
-It is because a person in the engineering field will have different stages of importance than a person in marketing.
+A person in the engineering field will have different stages of importance than a person in marketing.
 So, other than personas, you must consider this point as well.

 2. Journey Mapping

 It is essential here to understand how an employee feels about his/her journey so far.
-This mapping process must be maintained until the exit interview to understand the full cycle of said employees.
+This mapping process must be maintained until the exit interview to understand the entire cycle of said employees.